Parasite load: In medicine

 Parasite load has been shown to affect the spread of infectious diseases.
-For example, parasitologists at the Universidade de São Paulo researched the effect of Chaga's disease on the immune system.
+For example, parasitologists at the Universidade de São Paulo researched the effect of Chagas disease on the immune system.
 They found that individuals who survived the acute phase of infection develop parasite-specific immune response that reduces parasite levels in tissues and blood.
 This research aims to discover if the parasite load during the acute stage of infection affects if the host will eventually have a positive immune response.
 The research was conducted on mice, with the intention of eventually using the information gleaned from the experiments to assist humans who have contracted Chaga's disease.
 Marinho et al. found that parasite loads in the acute phase of infection correlates at the late chronic stage of the disease, with the intensity of the activation and response of the immune system of the host.
 This research could lead to new discoveries in parasitology.
 This could potentially prevent the spread of parasites and therefore diseases linked to parasite infection within a given population.